 Comparing your service to the competition—even if that competition isn’t, in fact, cheaper—is a common objection.
 Although the easy route to take is badmouthing the competition, instead, steer them in your direction without being negative.
 Show off what makes your service unique, and why the prospect should do their business with you.

-These are just some common objections you’ll hear on the phone, and while it’s important to have an idea of what to say, everyone is different and it’s important to tailor your message to each individual.
-No one likes to be talked to you as if you’re reading off of a script.
+These are just some common objections you’ll hear on the phone, and while it’s important to have an idea of what to say, everyone is different.
+It’s important to tailor your message to each individual.
+No one likes to be talked to you as if you’re reading a script.
 Listen to what the prospect is saying and be as understanding as possible, while also giving it your best.